Miso soup recipes contain miso paste. What is miso? It is a Japanese name for fermented soy bean paste.

 Follow these 3 simple tips when making miso soup:

-- Turn the heat off immediately after the miso soup comes back to the boil.
+- The heat must be turned off immediately When the miso soup comes back to the boil after the miso paste has been added.
 The distinct flavour of the miso is cooked away if the miso is allowed to boil for too long

-- Choose miso paste with reduced salt to make miso soup.
-If you think the flavour is not strong enough, choose a stronger-flavored miso rather than add more miso paste
+- Use miso paste with reduced salt to make miso soup with a stronger flavour rather than use more miso paste

 - Use a combination of miso pastes to create a more complex miso soup